decred/vspd/docs/deployment.md

 locations.

 Each voting server should be running an instance of dcrd and dcrwallet.
-The wallet on these servers should be completely empty and not used of any other purpose. dcrwallet should be permenantly unlocked and have voting enabled (`--enablevoting`). vspd on the front-end server must be able to reach each instance of dcrwallet over RPC.
+The wallet on these servers should be completely empty and not used for any other purpose. dcrwallet should be permenantly unlocked and have voting enabled (`--enablevoting`). vspd on the front-end server must be able to reach each instance of dcrwallet over RPC.